 BNPL apps can be great for large purchases, but you could risk falling into debt if you’re not careful with them.

-Before using a buy now pay later app, it’s important to make sure you understand what you are agreeing to.
+Before using a buy now pay later app, make sure you understand what you are agreeing to.

 Review the terms